ayham-1/pcreporter/taskell.md

 ## To Do

-- split up cli file
 - add a programs list cmd

 ## Doing

-- only allow messages from CHAT_ID
+- split up cli file

 ## Done